ST1LLY/ntlm-scrutinizer/README.md

 Based on [impacket](https://github.com/SecureAuthCorp/impacket) and [hashcat](https://github.com/hashcat/hashcat), the tool provides the following functions:

-- Run an instance of hashcat to brute NTLM-hashes and return session name.
+- Dump NTLM-hashes from AD and run an instance for bruting.
 - Re-run a broken instance from the restore file by session name.
-- Dump NTLM-hashes from AD and run an instance for bruting.
 - Get information about a running instance by session name.
 - Get information about all running instances.
 - Get bruted credentials by session name.